| CHAPTER D10 THE WICKED SHALL BE TURNED INTO HELL |

 ignorant, and bound by traditional doctrine than were God’s people at the First

-Christ at His coming, reject His doctrines, and prefer the traditional, philosophy-based
+too, will despise Christ at His coming, reject His doctrines, and prefer the

-become dedicated soldiers fighting for the cause of Christ by recognizing and
+and Christian walk, become dedicated soldiers fighting for the cause of Christ

-doing something about carnal Christians who act like puking dogs, and maybe
+by recognizing and doing something about carnal Christians who act like puking

-we’ll stop being politically active, effeminate conservatives who waste time
+dogs, and maybe we’ll stop being politically active, effeminate conservatives

-trying to convince a secular society of dogs to stop barking, humping, and
+who waste time trying to convince a secular society of dogs to stop barking,

 Note: The word wicked is not always used in conjunction